5T33Z0/OCLP4Hackintosh/Enable_Features/Audio_Tahoe.md

 ### Option 2: Using VoodooHDA (untested)
 As a fallback, you can use `VoodooHDA.kext`, an alternative audio driver that doesn’t rely on `AppleHDA`.
 I haven't tested this, since I don't like VoodooHDA, so results may vary.

+- Download [VoodooHDA_Installer.zip](/Guides/files/VodooHDA_Installer.zip) and unpack it
+- Open Terminal and enter: `cd ~/Downloads/VodooHDA_Installer`
+- Next, drag `makeInstall.sh` into the Terminal window and hit enter
+- This will create 4 packages (.pkg)
+- Install the `prefpane.pkg`
-- Download [VoodooHDA](https://github.com/CloverHackyColor/VoodooHDA/releases) from Github and extract it
+- Download [VoodooHDA](https://github.com/CloverHackyColor/VoodooHDA/releases), extract it and add it to `EFI/OC/Kexts` and your `config.plist`
+- Change csr-active-config to `850A0000`
-- Add to your OpenCore EFI and `config.plist`.
+- Save your `config.plist` and reboot
+- Adjust Audio Settings via the VoodooHDA Prefpan in System Settings

+> [!NOTE]
+>
+> - If injecting VoodooHDA via OpenCore doesn't work, run the `VoodooHDA.pkg` to install the kext locally in Library/Extensions.
-- Be aware that `VoodooHDA` may have lower audio quality or compatibility issues compared to `AppleALC`.
+> - Be aware that `VoodooHDA` may have lower audio quality or compatibility issues compared to `AppleALC`.

 ## Troubleshooting